 Start a new RAR Group

 Don’t see a group near you?
 Or want to have your Asylum Seeker or Refugee Support group listed on our website?
-You need five people to meet, agree on a name for the group, set some objectives, agree on who will convene your group and who will be treasurer.
+You need two people to meet, agree on a name for the group, set some objectives, agree on who will convene your group and who will be treasurer.
 Feel free to get some ideas from this website.
 Fill out a Membership Form and send details to RAR Admin –

 Click to read:

 - RAR Policy on People Seeking Refuge and Asylum

 - Constitution_Revised 2020

 - RAR Priorities and areas of interest – June 2018

 Rural Australians for Refugees calls on the Australian Government to seek solutions at a global, regional and national level to address the international asylum seeker and refugee crisis.